thomascpowell/m/README.md

-A CLI application for controlling Music.app on macOS.
+(WIP) A CLI application for controlling Music.app on macOS.

 Features:
 - Clean TUI for browsing music library